kentnguyen/KNSemiModalViewController/README.md

 * Works with bare UIViewController
 * Works with UIViewController contained inside UINavigationController
 * Works with UIViewController contained inside UINavigationController, contained inside UITabbarController
-* Easy to understand and very small code base
+* Easy to understand and very small code base, only 2 files
-* Easy to use as subclass
+* Trivial to implement as subclass

 ### TODO
 * iPad support